MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

 > Important considerations:
 >
 > - Choose the table with the most complete and reliable profile data about your customers as the primary table.
-> - Choose the table that has several attributes in common with other tables (for example, name, phone number, or email address) as the primary table.
+> - Choose the table that has several columns in common with other tables (for example, name, phone number, or email address) as the primary table.
 > - Tables can only match against other tables that are higher in priority.
 So Table2 can only match against Table1, and Table3 can match against Table2 *or* Table1.

 1. On the **Matching rules** page, use the move up and down arrows to move the tables in the order you want, or drag and drop them.
 For example, select **eCommerceContacts** as the primary table and **loyCustomer** as the second table.